kimcrine/final_project/README.md

 ![image](https://user-images.githubusercontent.com/70181086/110038620-f990df00-7d0d-11eb-8249-991dbaac5acc.png)

-4) We found that there was not much of a change in the number of houses listed and the price-to-rent ratio in the zip codes where Turner Field and SunTrust are located during their closings and openings respectively.
+4) We found that there was not much of a change in the number of houses listed and the price-to-rent ratio in the zip codes near where Turner Field and SunTrust are located during their closings and openings respectively.

 ![image](https://user-images.githubusercontent.com/70181086/110038751-2f35c800-7d0e-11eb-8f80-d9fc95ec066d.png)

 ![image](https://user-images.githubusercontent.com/70181086/110038771-365cd600-7d0e-11eb-859b-92cb4e2a7aea.png)

 Suprisingly, we found that the median listing price in the zip code where Turner Field was located increased significantly from the time it closed to the most recent data point we had - from September 2016 to March 2018, the median listing price increased from $305,000 to $388,000.
 That is likely due to the overall growth of Atlanta and revitalization efforts of the area around Turner Field.
-During the same timeframe, the median listing price of the zip code where SunTrust park is located grew by a slightly less amount of $1,249,000 to $1,296,500, likely because it is already a highly developed area with some of the most lavish homes in Atlanta.
+During the same timeframe, the median listing price of a zip code near SunTrust park grew by a slightly less amount of $1,249,000 to $1,296,500, likely because it is already a highly developed area with some of the most lavish homes in Atlanta.

 ![image](https://user-images.githubusercontent.com/70181086/110039415-2e516600-7d0f-11eb-9de9-c192dc0f1030.png)